senyuuri/rest-api-development/README.md

 SQL injection: we access the database only through Django's object-relational mapper(ORM) so as to ensure all queries are properly sanitized.
 No `raw()` SQL used.

+XSS: user input is sanitized at the front-end.

 Clickjacking:  we include `django.middleware.clickjacking.XFrameOptionsMiddleware` to prevent clickjacking.

 #### Question 3: Are there any improvements you would make to the API specification to improve the security of the web application?